xamarin/Xamarin.Auth/GettingStarted.md

 		authorizeUrl: new Uri ("https://login.live.com/oauth20_authorize.srf"),
 		redirectUrl: new Uri ("https://login.live.com/oauth20_desktop.srf"));

 Skydrive uses OAuth 2.0 authentication, so we create an `OAuth2Authenticator`.
-Authenticators are responible for managing the user interface and communicating with services to get them authenticated.
+Authenticators are responible for managing the user interface and communicating with authentication services.

 Authenticators take a variety of parameters.
 In this case, the application's client ID, its authorization scope, and Skydrive's various service locations are required.